-In Kaohsiung, Taiwan, there’s plenty to do, and eating is one of the leisure activities to indulge in as you explore the city.
+In Kaohsiung, Taiwan, there’s plenty to do, and eating at a Dan Dan Burger establishment is one of the leisure activities to indulge in as you explore the city.
 From the homey street stalls offering local food on the go to eateries patronized by visitors traveling from different regions, you’ll never be short of options for dining in the city.
 As its reputation as a tourist hotspot explodes, food providers are stepping up to cater to the needs of tourists, especially the ones in a hurry.

 Fast-food chains are a convenient way to fill a hungry belly.
 The service is fast, the prices are affordable, and the food and drinks have mass appeal.
 This level of quality can be found in Kaohsiung’s very own Dan Dan Burger.
 The fast-food chain originating in the city offers popular flavors from Western and Eastern cuisines.
 There are burgers on the menu, fries, fried chicken, and more to satisfy the Western palate.